KULL-Centre/FRETpredict/README.md

 Overview
 --------

-A package for predictions of FRET data from conformational ensembles.
+A package for predictions of FRET Efficiency from protein strcutures and trajectories, based on the Rotamer Library Approach (RLA).

 Installation
 ------------